akansin/apnacollege-demolearnings/README.md

 # apnacollege-demolearnings
-This is my second repository and first working repository
+This is my second repository and first working repository.
+Author - Akansha Singh